SearchingSteve/Semester2-FinalSprint/README.md

 - CSS and React code that closely approximates the Figma design.
 - Uses React Router for navigation.
 - Unit tests for key components.
-- Mock JSON server for UI testing.
+- API for UI testing.

 ## Installation